cJoshLo/Train-Reporter/README.md

 # Description of Application

-This application is a web scrapper for a dynamic RTD website.
-The goal of the application is to hava a reaccuring job to scrape the RTD E Line Alerts web page looking for new alert messages.
-If one is found the the rasberry pi that this application is running on will look at the subscribers to the alert messaging system and send out a text message about the alert.
+This application is a web scrapper for the dynamic RTD train website.
+The goal of the application is to have a reoccurring job to scrape the RTD E Line Alerts web page looking for new alert messages.
+If one is found the the raspberry pi that this application is running on will look at the subscribers to the alert messaging system and send out a text message about the alert.
-Beyond alerts this will also scan the website for significant delays for the E line and alert the users about these as well.

 # Versioning